MJ Melendez Preview, Player Props: Royals vs. Red Sox

 MJ Melendez At The Plate

-- Melendez has reached base via a hit in 82 games this season (of 126 played), and had multiple hits in 20 of those games.
+- Melendez has picked up a hit in 83 of 127 games this season, with multiple hits 21 times.

-- In 8.7% of his games this season, he has hit a long ball, and 2.3% of his trips to the plate.

-- Melendez has driven home a run in 29 games this season (23.0%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on two occasions..
+- Melendez has had an RBI in 30 games this year (23.6%), including 13 multi-RBI outings (10.2%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 35.7% of his games this year, with more than one run scored in 7.1%.
+- In 46 of 127 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.